Paulmicha/css-organization/README.md

     └── ...
 ```

 Transpiling templates aims at achieving some degree of **interoperability** for these components.
-Even though everyone has probably seen this famous [XKCD about standards](https://xkcd.com/927/), the automation that potential "boilerplate" code generator provide could, for instance :
+Even though everyone has probably seen this famous [XKCD about standards](https://xkcd.com/927/), the automation that potential code generators - like [generator-suit](https://github.com/suitcss/generator-suit) - provide could, for instance :
 - produce templates (and/or assets) directly inside current project sources (via NPM, Gulp, Yeoman / Slush, Drupal Console, etc.)
-- avoid the need to compile from any single particular source format
+- avoid the need to compile from any single particular source format (following original discussion : standard HTML5 is considered, possibly using custom attributes e.g. directed at transpilers)
-- handle backward-compatibility
+- handle backward-compatibility ?

 All of which would "only" leave the design of an intial architecture for individual components to do...